The Home Stretch: Finishing Strong

 About the author

 Hello!
-My name is Genesis De Los Santos, and I am a sophomore, concentrating in Sociology.
-I was born and raised in Boston in the neighborhood of Dorchester and am the oldest of 4.
-I come from a...
+My name is Genesis De Los Santos, and I am a junior concentrating in History and Literature and living in Eliot House.
+I am the oldest of 4 and was born and raised in a Dominican household...
 View full profile